Skip to content

 Computational Reproducibility in Finance: Evidence from 1,000 Tests NEW

-Review of Financial Studies, forthcoming (with O. Akmansoy, C. Hurlin, A. Menkveld, A. Dreber, F. Holzmeister, J. Huber, M. Johannesson, M. Kirchler, M. Razen, U. Weitzel)
+Review of Financial Studies, 2024 (with O. Akmansoy, C. Hurlin, A. Menkveld, A. Dreber, F. Holzmeister, J. Huber, M. Johannesson, M. Kirchler, M. Razen, U. Weitzel)

 The Role of Third-Party Verification in Research Reproducibility NEW